-Set amid rolling vineyards and manicured gardens in California’s Carmel Valley, Bernardus Lodge & Spa is an intimate, luxury hideaway in the hills, about 10 miles from quaint Carmel-by-the-Sea.
+Set amid rolling vineyards and manicured gardens in California’s Carmel Valley, Bernardus Lodge & Spa is an intimate hideaway in the hills, about 10 miles from the quaint streets of Carmel-by-the-Sea.

-With elegant and cozy rooms, many with fireplaces and soaking tubs, private balconies and patios, a destination-worthy spa, and celebrated dining at Lucia Restaurant & Bar, Bernardus Lodge & Spa is a refined but easy-going hideaway for those who want to get away from it all, but still be close enough to ‘it all’ if the mood strikes.
+With elegant yet unstuffy rooms, many with fireplaces and soaking tubs, private balconies and patios, a destination-worthy spa, and celebrated dining at Lucia Restaurant & Bar, Bernardus Lodge & Spa is designed for those who want to get away from it all, but still be close enough to ‘it all’ when the mood strikes.

 Disclosure: This post contains affiliate links, and I may earn a commission if you purchase through them at no extra cost to you!
 Thank you for helping me do what I love!